Configure hunt objects — 3D mode

 Fill the object details

-Add the participant-facing information for the object:
+Add the information participants see for the object:

 If the hunt uses a map, also set the object's map location so the marker matches its real position in the venue.